 There is a lot at stake.
 Benefits play a key role in employee satisfaction and retention, while keeping workforces healthy and productive.
 Rising healthcare costs are also increasingly putting a strain on both employers and employees.
 A new solution is necessary, but it needs to work as promised.
 And it needs to be forward-thinking and technologically sophisticated enough to offer the flexible, personalized, and convenient experiences employees need both now and in the future.

-But according to a recent article published by The Health Care Blog, investors need to become more discerning about which disruptors they put their faith in.
+According to an article published by The Health Care Blog, investors have to start becoming more discerning about which disruptors they put their faith in.